CedricChnfr/portfolio/_posts/Courses/2024-10-03-service-oriented-architecture.markdown

 #### Why
 To gain a comprehensive understanding of different service-oriented architectures and their applications in real-world scenarios.
 This knowledge is crucial for designing scalable, efficient, and maintainable software systems.

-### C.I.3 The Knowledge and Skills Mobilized
+### Knowledge and Skills Mobilized
 - Understanding of service-oriented architecture concepts and features.
 - Development of distributed architectures using web services.
 - Deployment and configuration of SOA using SOAP and REST.
 - Design, development, and deployment of microservice architectures.
 - Mastering the architecture of energy management systems, simple storage, energy recovery, and sizing storage elements according to specifications.

-### C.I.4 Summary and Review
+### Summary and Review
 The course provided a thorough understanding of service-oriented architectures.
 The practical sessions were particularly beneficial in illustrating the concepts.
 However, the focus on legacy architectures like SOAP could be reduced in favor of more emphasis on modern architectures like REST and microservices.

 ## PART D: ANALYTICAL PART

-### D.I.
-Analysis of Skills
+### Analysis of Skills
-- **Theoretical Knowledge**: Gained insights into different service-oriented architectures and their applications.
-- **Operational Skills**: Developed skills in implementing and configuring SOAP, REST, and microservice architectures.
-- **Analytical Skills**: Learned to assess the suitability of different architectures based on project requirements.
+Through this course, I gained insights into service-oriented architectures.
+I developed skills in designing and implementing service-oriented systems and learned to assess their efficiency and scalability through experiments.

-### D.II.
-Self Evaluation
+### Self Evaluation
-- **Acquired Skills**: Mastered the design, implementation, and deployment of service-oriented architectures.
-- **Skills to Develop**: Need to enhance understanding of advanced cryptographic techniques and their practical applications in IoT security.
+I developed a solid understanding of service-oriented architectures and their applications in modern computing environments.
+However, I realized that I need to enhance my proficiency in understanding the complexity of web applications and their practical applications in the real world.

-### D.III.
-Balance Sheet
+### Balance Sheet

 #### Highlights
-The course was highly relevant to my professional career, providing practical experience in modern software architectures.
-The hands-on project work was particularly valuable in reinforcing the theoretical concepts.
+The course was highly relevant to my professional career, providing practical experience in designing and managing service-oriented systems.
+The hands-on experiments were particularly valuable in reinforcing the theoretical concepts.

-### D.IV.
-Complementary Elements
+### Complementary Elements
-To further enhance the learning experience, integrating more interactive approaches and focusing on modern architectures would be beneficial.

 ## Project Report